Skip to main content

 Disability Forum

-Many organisations are also a member of the Business Disability Forum which accredits organisations with a Disability Standard.
-View a full list of members.
+Many organisations are members of the Business Disability Forum which accredits organisations with a Disability Standard and encourages businesses to become more disability-smart.
+View the list of members in the Business Disability Forum.

-We advertise vacancies targeted at Bath students in MyFuture.
-Many organisations advertise roles or schemes aimed at those with disabilities.
-To find these select 'Equality and Diversity' in the type of opportunity.
-You can also use keywords to further narrow down your results.
-For example, you can search for ‘disab’ and this will retrieve relevant jobs and opportunities that contain 'disabled' or 'disability' in them.
+Find roles or schemes aimed at students with disabilities in MyFuture.
+Select 'Equality and diversity' in the type of opportunity field under 'more search options'.
+You can also use keywords to narrow down your results.
+For example, search for ‘disab’ to retrieve relevant jobs and opportunities that contain 'disabled' or 'disability'.

 Go to MyFuture